lozlette/city-spot/README.md

 As well as the posts, the city show pages also includes general city information such as population and region, event and restaurant recommendations, a youtube video of the city and a weekly weather forcast.

-This was a tool for user to find out information on cities they're planning to go to in the future.
+This was a tool for users to find out information on cities they're planning to go to in the future.

 ## Users Journey